httpwg/http-extensions/draft-thomson-http-encryption.md

 produced the encrypted data.

 Any entity with the content encryption key can therefore produce content that will be accepted as valid.
-This includes all recipients of the same message.
+This includes all recipients of the same HTTP message.

-Furthermore, any entity that is able to modify both the Encryption header field and the message payload can replace messages.
-Without the content encryption key however, modifications to or replacement of parts of a message are not possible.
+Furthermore, any entity that is able to modify both the Encryption header field and the HTTP message body can replace the contents.
+Without the content encryption key or the input keying material, modifications to or replacement of parts of a payload body are not possible.

 ## Leaking Information in Headers

-Because "encrypted" only operates upon the message payload, any information exposed in header fields is visible to anyone who can read the message.
+Because only the payload body is encrypted, information exposed in header fields is visible to anyone who can read the HTTP message.
+This could expose side-channel information.

-For example, the Content-Type header field can leak information about the message payload.
+For example, the Content-Type header field can leak information about the payload body.

 There are a number of strategies available to mitigate this threat, depending upon the application's threat model and the users' tolerance for leaked